 Capturing screenshots is part of my job.
-I have been using Deepin-screenshot tool for taking screenshots.
-It’s a simple, light-weight and quite neat screenshot tool.
-It comes with all options such as mart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, and image resolution adjusting etc. Today, I stumbled upon yet another screenshot tool that ships with many features.
-Say hello to Flameshot, a simple and powerful, feature-rich screenshot tool for Unix-like operating systems.
-It is easy to use, customizable and has an option to upload your screenshots to imgur, an online image sharing website.
-And also, Flameshot has a CLI version, so you can take screenshots from commandline as well.
-Flameshot is completely free and open source tool.
-In this guide, we will see how to install Flameshot and how to take screenshots using it.
+I have been using Ksnip and Deepin-screenshot tool for taking screenshots.
+They are simple, light-weight and quite neat screenshot tools.
+Both of them come with all options such as smart window identification, shortcuts supporting, image editing, delay screenshot, social sharing, smart saving, and image resolution adjusting etc. Today, I stumbled upon yet another screenshot tool that ships with many useful features.
+Say hello to Flameshot, a simple and powerful, feature-rich screenshot tool for Linux and Unix-like operating systems.

 On Arch Linux: